bchartoff/umd_class/git_workshop.md

 which stores the `sublime` command in your `EDITOR` env variable.

-###Github tutorail
+###Github tutorial
-These are bare bone notes, with the idea of slimming way down the amount of info you're blasted with.
-That being said, there are some great tutorials online, that are more in depth.
+These are bare bones notes, with the idea of slimming way down the amount of info you're inundated with.
+That being said, here are some great tutorials online, which are more in depth.

 - [General github tutorial](https://try.github.io/levels/1/challenges/19)
 - [Creating a new repo](https://help.github.com/articles/creating-a-new-repository/)